Dreaming of pristine, unspoilt sandy beaches?

 But you don’t have to dive to experience the amazing marine life hidden just below the waves.
 Plettenberg Bay boasts several impressive ocean safaris, giving you an up-close look at marine life without having to get your hair wet!

-There are different beaches in Plett to choose from.
+There are several different type of beaches open to the public in Plett.
 There are lagoon areas for young children and there are hot surfing and bodyboarding spots for the more adventurous.
-Plett has four premier “Blue Flag” status beaches, including Robberg 5, Lookout Beach, Keurboomstrand and Nature’s Valley.
+Plett has 6 premier, internationally recognised “Blue Flag” status beaches; including Robberg 5, Lookout Beach, Keurboomstrand, The Dunes, The Singing Kettle and Nature’s Valley.

 While you explore nature in all its glory, please help us keep these beaches beautiful for years to come!
 Most of Plettenberg Bay’s beaches and lagoons are designated “Marine Protected Areas,” so remember: